 A comprehensive study of cardiac and vascular disorders.
 Topics include pathophysiology, advanced cardiac assessment, detection and treatment of cardiac rhythm disturbances, 12-lead ECG analysis, and treatment of cardiovascular disorders.
 Lecture and lab sessions include cardiac arrest management, and clinical decision making.
 Students successfully completing this course will receive a certificate in Advanced Cardiac Life Support (ACLS).
 There is an additional cost for this certification.

 Prerequisite: EMS 130

 EMS 214 Adv.
-Emergency Pharmacology 3 credits 38 class hours, 8 lab hours

-This course provides students with knowledge about the principles of pharmacology.
-It includes pharmacologic classifications, mechanisms of drug actions, pharmacokinetics, key adverse effects and drug interactions.
+Emergency Pharmacology 3 credits 38 class hours, 8 lab hours actions, pharmacokinetics, key adverse effects and drug interactions.
 An overview of the bodily effects of drugs as well as review of major drug categories.
 This course provides students with knowledge, responsibilities, and accountability in the administration of medications across the lifespan.
 This course will also cover dosage calculations necessary for safe preparation and administration of medications.